Citizen-based Monitoring Network

 important events in Wisconsin citizen-based monitoring and share your own event for our extended list.
 Share your monitoring memories

+on social media with the hashtag #WCBMat15.
 WCBM at 15 was featured in the Wisconsin Natural Resources magazine!

 Read the full article.
 History of Citizen-based Monitoring in Wisconsin – Extended Timeline

 Do you have a noteworthy event you'd like us to add to our extended timeline below, such as the creation of a new project, the formation

 of a new group, or a major monitoring success story?
 Fill out

 project added to the timeline.